Skip to main content

 “In the beginning was the Word, and the Word was with God, and the Word was God.”

 Neville interprets the Word as imagination — the divine creative faculty within every individual.
 This “Word” is not a sound but a conscious assumption.
 The Word is both with God and is God because God, in Neville’s teachings, is your own wonderful human imagination.
+The name Elohim - God - symbolises the manifold aspects of your own consciousness that imaginatively convene within the mind.

 Every beginning starts here: with a Word, a belief, an idea you hold to be true.
 This is the first cause, the unseen root of what will become visible.